ondre86/Big-Word-Game/README.md

 It's based on a game that my mother, _an English teacher with over 20 years of experience_, would play with my siblings and I on long road trips.

+Players have 15 seconds to enter a word that starts with the target letter shown on their screen **and** that word must contain **three** or more syllables.
+There are a few other minor rules that keep the game clean and competitive, as well.

+After a successful word is played, the the word is added to your "used" list, and its definition is shown on screen.

+Players can play until they get 3 strikes, or the round ends.

+## Use Cases
+#### Learning New Words
+- Teachers playing on their big classroom screen, oscillating between student participation and the teachers introducing new words to the children
+- Parents playing alongside their children at home, either as a leisure or homeschooling activity, doing the same as above
+#### Having Fun
+- Children playing in school, with solo games during quiet time and multiplayer games during fun time
+- Teens and adults playing against each other online for easy, low-stakes competition, and a change of pace from social media apps
+#### Staying Fresh
+- Adults and seniors playing often as a way to keep their brains active vocabularies sharp

 ## Tech Stack
 - HTML
 - [Sass](https://sass-lang.com/) (CSS)